 The Blue Water Medal, our highest honor, is generally awarded annually to "reward meritorious seamanship and adventure upon the sea displayed by amateur sailors of all nationalities."
 Blue Water Medallists have included such luminaries of the sailing world as Rod Stephens, Eric and Susan Hiscock, Sir Francis Chichester, Eric Tabarly, Pete Goss and Bernard Moitessier.
 In 1940, the medal was presented to "the British Yachtsmen at Dunkerque."
 That medal can be seen at the Royal Thames Yacht Club.

 The Rod Stephens Seamanship Trophy is awarded by the Club for an act of seamanship which significantly contributes to the safety of a yacht, or one or more individuals at sea.

-The recently-established Young Sailor Award is awarded annually to young sailor who has made one or more exceptional voyages.
+The recently-established Young Voyager Award is awarded annually to young sailor who has made one or more exceptional voyages.

 Awards to CCA Members

 In addition to the awards mentioned above, the CCA recognizes accomplishments within our own ranks.